The Ultimate Guide To Understanding Phishing In 2021

 You want to give your co-workers the opportunity to respond correctly to the training.

-Seeing the number of people that correctly spot and report the email is important information to ascertain from the phishing test.
+Seeing the number of people that correctly spot and report the email is important information to gain from the phishing test.

-What is your top priority for your campaign?
+What should be your top priority for your campaign?

 You can try to base your results on the number of successes and failures, but those numbers don’t necessarily help you with your purpose.